pleabargain/EnglishHelpsYourCareer/idioms.business.md

 he or she has the "upper hand."
 <details><summary><b>Examples</b></summary>
 <p>

+After hours of fierce negotiations, the president got the upper hand.

 John is more experienced and well respected, so he had the upper hand in the argument.